Justice Department sues Texas to block six-week abortion ban

 Instead, the law empowers private citizens to file civil lawsuits against anyone who helps a woman get an abortion after the six-week window.
 Those private citizens can receive a $10,000 award if their lawsuits are successful.
 Individuals can target abortion providers, clinic workers or those who help a woman pay for the procedure or drive her to a clinic.

 In its 5-to-4 decision last week, the Supreme Court’s conservative majority said abortion providers and civil rights groups had “raised serious questions regarding the constitutionality of the Texas law.”

-But the majority allowed the ban to take effect while the legal battle plays out, saying the abortion providers and advocates who had challenged the law could not show they were suing the right people.
+But the court allowed the ban to take effect while the legal battle plays out, saying the abortion providers and advocates who had challenged the law could not show they were suing the right people.

 Their lawsuit had targeted state court judges and court clerks, who would have to accept lawsuits alleging violations of the ban in order for those suits to go forward.
 The Supreme Court majority said it was premature for the court to step in because it is “unclear whether the named defendants can or will seek to enforce the Texas law.”

-All of the dissenting justices wrote separately, with the court’s three liberal justices characterizing the Texas law as an end-run around the Constitution and court precedent.
+All of the dissenting justices wrote separately, with the court’s three liberal justices characterizing the Texas law as an end run around the Constitution and court precedent.

 “Because of this Court’s ruling, Texas law prohibits abortions for the vast majority of women who seek them — in clear, and indeed undisputed, conflict with” past court decisions, wrote Justice Elena Kagan.

-Garland said in a statement Monday that his agency would do all it could to guarantee access to abortion in the nation’s second-largest state; legal scholars and advocates have suggested that a lawsuit alleging women’s civil rights are being violated under the new law is one avenue the Biden administration could take.
+Garland said in a statement Monday that his agency would do all it could to guarantee access to abortion in Texas.
+But advocates for abortion rights said the pledge lacked specifics; they urged the Biden administration to find a way to challenge the law directly.

+Asked Thursday about the intense public pressure from Democrats to take action against Texas, Garland said the department “does not file lawsuits based on pressure.
+We carefully evaluated the law and the facts and this complaint expresses our view of the law and the facts.”

+The Justice Department’s lawsuit seeks to stop not only the state of Texas but also private individuals who would bring civil lawsuits to enforce the state law.

+In response, Texas Attorney General Ken Paxton tweeted, “Today the Biden Administration sued every individual in Texas.”
+Paxton said Biden should not meddle “in state’s sovereign rights” and pledged to “use every available resource to fight for life.”

-Even before the Justice Department’s announcement, supporters of the law put out a statement criticizing the Biden administration for the planned lawsuit, calling it a “desperate attempt” to block the measure.
+Even before Garland’s news conference, supporters of the Texas law put out a statement criticizing the planned lawsuit, which they called a “desperate attempt” to block the measure.

 Biden “is a puppet of the radical abortion agenda, and his DOJ will quickly find that they do not have jurisdiction to stop the Texas Heartbeat Act,” said Elizabeth Graham, vice president of Texas Right to Life.